vict0rcarvalh0/pinocchio-guide/README.md

 use crate::CreateAccountWithSeed;

+/// Processes the `CreateAccountWithSeed` instruction.
+///
+/// ### Parameters:
+/// - `accounts`: The accounts required for the instruction.
+/// - `seed`: The seed used to derive the account.
+/// - `lamports`: The number of lamports to transfer to the new account.
+/// - `space`: The number of bytes to allocate for the new account.
+/// - `owner`: The program that will own the new account.
+/// - `signers`: The signers array needed to authorize the transaction.
+///
+/// ### Accounts:
+/// 0. `[WRITE, SIGNER]` The funding account.
+/// 1. `[WRITE, SIGNER]` The new account to be created.
-pub fn process_create_account_with_seed<'a>(
+/// 2. `[OPTIONAL]` The base account used to derive the new account (if applicable). pub fn process_create_account_with_seed<'a>(
     accounts: &'a [AccountInfo<'a>],
     seed: &'a str,      // The ASCII string that will be used as the seed to derive the address.